 Lifestraw is also a great company to buy from.
 For every Lifestraw purchased a child that does not have access to clean water receives a school years worth of safe drinking water.
 This is one of the main reasons this company was started.
 To give third-world countries access to clean drinking water.

 With the details out of the way of both filters, here is how they stack up against each other.

 There are really only two major differences between the Sawyer Mini and the Lifestraw:

 Both the Mini and the Lifestraw filtration systems are great and deliver safe drinking water from most sources, but there is a difference in pore size.
-The Sawyer Mini is a slightly better filter since it has a smaller pore size.
-As mentioned earlier, the Mini will remove 99.99999% of all bacteria and 99.9999% of all protozoa.
+The Sawyer Miniis a slightly better filter since it has a smaller pore size.
+As mentioned earlier, the Mini has a 0.1 micron filter whereas the lifestraw has a 0.2 micron filter.

 There is no doubt the Lifestraw does work well for outdoor activities but it’s downfall is versatility.
 Simply put, the Lifestraw doesn’t have any versatility.
 It is just a simple filtration drinking device that you put directly into dirty water, appropriate for drinking water.

 There is no way to filter water for storage in a reservoir or fill a bottle.
 If you are camping you will end up having to waste fuel boiling water for cooking or cleaning rather than being able to filter water in advance.